Opern Air

 It is best to use the Burggarten entrances on the Ringstrasse side or the one by the Welt-Museum.
 The entrances to the event area will be marked by flags.

-In the unlikely event that there are too many people in the park at once, we reserve the right to temporarily block access.
+In the event that there are too many people in the park at once, we will unfortunately have to close it for safety reasons.

-Yes, ORF III will broadcast live, time-shifted from 8.15 pm.
-The concert will then be available for three months on ORF.ON.
+Yes, ORF III will broadcast live on the day of the concert itself, time-shifted from 8.15 pm.
+The concert will be available on ORF.ON for three months afterwards.
+The concert will also be available via live stream on play.wiener-staatsoper.at and can be accessed there, remaining available for 72 hours afterwards.

 There will be no catering on the site itself.
 However, you are welcome to bring your own food and drinks.
 However, we ask for your understanding that glass bottles are not permitted and ask you to dispose of any waste or residual waste in the bins provided.